Jingkun-Liu/Opinion-Leader-Dynamics/README.md

 from model import ModelArgs, Transformer
 ```

-If `config.json` and `model.py` are not in the same inference directory, the run will fail with `ModuleNotFoundError: No module named 'model'`.

 The model-parallel checkpoint directory must contain one shard per process.
 For a four-way checkpoint:

 ```text